 Flask-OIDC

 Flask-OIDC is an extension to Flask that allows you to add OpenID Connect based authentication to your website in a matter of minutes.
-It depends on Flask and oauth2client.
-You can install the requirements from PyPI with easy_install or pip or download them by hand.
+It depends on Flask and Authlib.
+You can install the requirements from PyPI with pip.

 • Support for OpenID Connect 1.0